Commonjava/gateway/README.md

 $ mvn clean compile
 ```

-2. Create ./target/proxy.yaml and copy the above rules to it.
+2. Edit ./src/main/resources/proxy.yaml and add proxy rules into it.

 3. Start gateway in debug mode
 ```